ManuelSeitz/newsletter-sign-up/README.md

 ### What I learned

-I learned a lot about the basics of JavaScript, this is my first project using it.
+I learned a lot about the basics of JavaScript, this is my first project using it.<br>
 Modify HTML and CSS with JavaScript is just amazing.

 ## Author